mrlacey/WindowsTestHelpers/src/readme.md

 ﻿# WindowsTestHelpers

-A set of miscellaneous functions for help when testing Windows based projects.
+A collection of utility classes to help with testing Windows Apps.

 Full list of functionality at https://github.com/mrlacey/WindowsTestHelpers/blob/main/README.md